 Health care providers should continue to comply with all state COVID-19 guidance.
-This includes, but is not limited to, DPH guidance on: a) personal protective equipment (PPE), b) hospital visitation, c) considerations for health care personnel after vaccination, and d) return to work guidance for all workers.
+This includes, but is not limited to, DPH guidance on: a) personal protective equipment (PPE), b) hospital visitation, c) considerations for health care personnel after vaccination, and d) isolation and quarantine guidance for health care personnel for all workers.

-1 This includes Phase 1 guidance effective May 18, 2020 and updated May 25, 2020, Phase 2 guidance effective June 8, 2020 and updated June 24, 2020 Phase 3 guidance effective July 6, 2020 and updated November 3, 2020, and Phase 4 guidance effective March 22, 2021.
+&lt;sup>1 This includes Phase 1 guidance effective May 18, 2020 and updated May 25, 2020, Phase 2 guidance effective June 8, 2020 and updated June 24, 2020 Phase 3 guidance effective July 6, 2020 and updated November 3, 2020, and Phase 4 guidance effective March 22, 2021.